steveone/mws-restaurant-stage-1/README.md

 3. Run Grunt to create the required resposive images.
 If the images are not there, the service worker may fail depending on your OS.

+4. Make sure the mws-restaurant-stage-3 server is online as well.

-4. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
+5. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.